Skip to content

 return dict(resp.json())

-load_dataset(dataset_id, download_directory=None, show_progress=True, overwrite_existing=False, overwrite_extracted=False)
+load_dataset(dataset_id, download_directory=None, show_progress=True, overwrite_existing=False, overwrite_extracted=False, enable_logging=False)

 Download (if needed), extract (if not already extracted), and load the dataset into a pandas DataFrame.